iqhive/runtime.link/Readme.md

 runtime.link aims to be dependency free, we will not accept any pull requests that add any additional Go dependencies to the project.

-NOTE: we define a different standard for Go struct tags, which are permitted to be multi-line and include inline-documentation on subsequent lines of the tag.
-This can raise warning with Go linters, so we recommend using the following configuration:
+**NOTE**: we define a different standard for Go struct tags, which are permitted to be multi-line and include inline-documentation on subsequent lines of the tag.
+This can raise a warning with Go linters, so we recommend using the following configuration:

 ```
 "go.vetFlags": [